Another Gaudi Masterpiece in Barcelona

 {{ticket-block-triple}}

-Barcelona is renowned for many things but one of which is its rich architectural heritage.
-Amongst its iconic landmarks that attract visitors from around the world is Palau Güell (Güell Palace), situated on Carrer Nou de la Rambla in the El Raval neighbourhood.
-This magnificent palace was designed by the illustrious architect Antoni Gaudí at the beginning of his career and it showcases his extraordinary genius and unique architectural style that has come to define Barcelona's landscape, alongside other notable works such as the Sagrada Familia, Casa Batlló, and La Pedrera.
+Amongst Barcelona's iconic landmarks with their rich architectural history is Palau Güell (Güell Palace), on Carrer Nou de la Rambla in the 'El Raval' neighbourhood.
+The magnificent palace was designed by the illustrious Catalan architect Antoni Gaudí at the beginning of his career and it showcases his extraordinary genius and unique architectural style that has come to define Barcelona's landscape, alongside other notable works such as the Sagrada Familia, Casa Batlló, and La Pedrera.

 Palau Güell marks one of Gaudí's initial collaborations with Eusebi Güell, the patron behind Park Güell, and it helped to establish a partnership that blossomed into a lifelong friendship between the two as well as numerous other projects.
 The palace was conceived as a residence for the Güell family and a venue for their social and cultural events.
-Its design includes a grand reception hall, a chapel, a main room for entertaining guests, various living quarters, and stables located beneath the property.
-This masterpiece stands as a testament to Gaudí's innovative vision and lasting impact on the city's architectural legacy.
+Its design includes a grand reception hall, a chapel, a main room for entertaining guests, various living quarters, and stables which are located beneath the property.
+The property stands as a testament to Gaudí's innovative vision and lasting impact on the city's architectural legacy.

-Don't forget to visit the incredible rooftop, with its whimsical chimneys and breath-taking views of Barcelona.
+Don't forget to visit the incredible rooftop, with its whimsical chimneys and amazing views of Barcelona.
 Palau Güell is more than just a building; it's a journey through time and artistic expression.
 Gaudí’s visionary designs provide a window into his mind and the luxurious heritage of Barcelona’s architecture.

 Beyond its role as a tourist attraction, Palau Güell continues to serve as a cultural venue.
 The palace hosts various events throughout the year, including concerts, exhibitions, and lectures, adding a contemporary layer to its historical significance.
-This dynamic use of space aligns with Gaudí's vision of architecture as a living, evolving entity that engages with the community.
+The dynamic use of space aligns with Gaudí's vision of architecture as a living, evolving entity that engages with the community.

 Summer Opening Hours (1st April - 30th September):